aslakhellesoy/automerge-codemirror/README.md

 The Automerge <-> CodeMirror synchronisation happens in the `updateAutomergeDoc` and `updateCodeMirrorDocs` functions.
 In order to prevent an infinite loop when changes are made, a `Mutex` object must be passed to the `updateCodeMirrorDocs` function.

-See unit tests for examples
+See unit tests for examples.

 ## React Usage

-The `AutomergeCodeMirror` React component encapsulates the `updateAutomergeDoc`, so you don't have to use it directly.
+The `AutomergeCodeMirror` React component encapsulates `updateAutomergeDoc`, so you don't have to use it directly.
 It is a _pure_ component, so it won't rerender (flicker) when the Automerge document changes.
-It instantiates a new native CodeMirror component when it mounts, and register a change handler that will call `updateAutomergeDoc`.
+It instantiates a new native CodeMirror component when it mounts, and registers a change handler that will call `updateAutomergeDoc` when the user types.
 This handler is automatically unregistered when the component unmounts.

 You also have two React hooks at your disposal `useAutomergeDoc` and `useCodeMirrorUpdater`, which handle external updates to the Automerge document.